Posts Tagged ‘solar eclipse’

 In brief:

->> The interception of the Moon’s shadow cone will occur when the Sun has already set about 25 minutes earlier, lying approximately 5 degrees below the horizon.
+>> The interception of the Moon’s umbral cone occurs when the Sun has already set for approximately 25 minutes and is located 5 degrees BELOW the horizon (as seen from the ground).

->> The interception will be performed using a gliding wing that will be released at an altitude of 35 km in the stratosphere, lifted by a helium balloon.
+>> The interception will be carried out using a gliding wing, deployed at an altitude of 35 km in the stratosphere with the aid of a helium balloon.

 >> The launch will take place from the western part of Sicily, and the wing will glide across the Mediterranean Sea toward a point located roughly 50 km southwest of Marsala/Sicily, in the direction of Africa, within the stratosphere.